 A self-published author who rewrote the rules of publishing, selling tens of millions of books by connecting directly with readers.

-Colleen Hoover's path to literary fame was anything but conventional.
-A social worker living in Texas, she began writing on a whim, self-publishing her debut novel, 'Slammed,' in 2012.
-Her raw, emotionally charged stories, often tackling heavy themes like domestic violence and trauma within romantic frameworks, found a massive audience through word-of-mouth and the then-burgeoning BookTok community on TikTok.
-This grassroots success forced traditional publishing to take notice, leading to landmark deals.
-Her 2016 novel 'It Ends with Us' became a cultural phenomenon, sparking global conversations and cementing her status as a force who operates outside the established literary system.
-Hoover's career is a testament to the power of reader-driven demand in the digital age.
+Colleen Hoover self-published her debut novel 'Slammed' in 2012 while working as a social worker in Texas.
+Her raw stories, often tackling domestic violence and trauma within romantic frameworks, found a massive audience through word-of-mouth and the BookTok community on TikTok.
+That grassroots success forced traditional publishing to take notice.
+Her 2016 novel 'It Ends with Us' sparked global conversations and sold millions of copies.
+Hoover operates outside the established literary system, driven by reader demand in the digital age.

 1965–1980